 Overview

-We provide services for quickly accessing Tencent Hunyuan Large Model and DeepSeek.
-We offer developers an AI SDK available on both Web and Mini Program, enabling one set of code to be applicable across multiple platforms and models.
-Moreover, the WeChat Mini Program basic library has built-in support for large model access.
-Developers focused on Mini Programs can directly call relevant functions provided by the AI+ module via Mini Program native code.
+In addition, the WeChat Mini Program base library has built-in support for large model integration.
+Developers focused on Mini Programs can directly call relevant features provided by the AI module via Mini Program native code.

-Access Cloud Development/AI+, select to access AI large models, and then enable any large model from the existing list.
+Access TCB AI, select to integrate AI large models, then enable any large model in the existing large model list.

-When enabling large models, you need to obtain the key or relevant authentication information for invoking the model from the large model vendor and enter it into the large model configuration.
+To enable a large model, you need to obtain the API key or relevant authentication information for invoking the model from the large model provider and enter it into the large model configuration.

-Call keys, keys, or relevant authentication information for each available model can be found in the product documentation for the large model.
+The invocation keys, API keys, or relevant authentication information for each available model can be found in the product documentation of the large model.

-After the large model is enabled, you can use the AI SDK to access large models in your application.
+Once the large model is enabled, you can use the AI SDK to integrate the large model into your application.

-The list of large models currently supported for access includes:
+The list of currently supported large models includes:

-You can also access Cloud Development/AI+ to view the large models supported for access in the large model list.
+You can also access TCB AI to view the large models supported for integration in the large model list.

-Using large model access services can improve the efficiency of integrating large models into applications, without being disturbed by the invocation details of various large models, and enables quick switching between multiple large models.
-Meanwhile, the AI SDK provides a concise text generation interface and supports streaming invocation.
+Using the large model integration service improves efficiency when integrating large models into applications, avoids interference from invocation details of various large models, and enables rapid switching between multiple large models.
+Meanwhile, the AI SDK provides a concise text generation interface and supports streaming calls.

-The AI SDK supports use on the Web side and Mini Program side, and provides a unified interface for connecting to large models.
-Whether running on the Web side or Mini Program side, it can use a single set of code to implement AI access.
+AI SDK supports use on both the Web and Mini Program platforms, providing a unified interface for integrating large models.
+Whether running on the Web or Mini Program, you can implement AI integration with a single codebase.

 In addition to SDK support, we have also opened up HTTP APIs.
-You can access large models by initiating HTTP requests.
+You can integrate large models simply by initiating HTTP requests.

-Here we choose to access the Hunyuan large model, invoke it to generate text introducing Li Bai, and print the result.
+Here we choose to integrate the Hunyuan large model, invoke the large model to generate an introduction text about Li Bai, and print out the result.

 const result = await model.generateText({